 The two types of traditional symmetric ciphers are Substitution Cipher and Transposition Cipher.
-The following flowchart categories the the traditional ciphers:
+The following flowchart categories the traditional ciphers:

 1. Substitution Cipher: